Lakeville station: South Coast Rail

 The January 2018 Draft Supplemental Environmental Impact Report considered three potential operational patterns: a reverse move to serve the existing station, shuttle service from the existing station to Bridgewater station, or a new Middleborough station with a bus shuttle from the existing station.
 The latter was preferred because it had a shorter travel time than the reverse move, and would not require additional double track as the Bridgewater shuttle would.
 The new Middleborough station will be located in the wye (Pilgrim Junction) between the Middleborough Main Line and Middleboro Secondary.
-The CapeFlyer will continue to use Middleborough/Lakeville station, as the new station will not have a platform on the Middleborough Main Line.
+The CapeFlyer would continue to use Middleborough/Lakeville station, as the new station does not have a platform on the Middleborough Main Line.
 However, the new station includes space for a future platform to serve shuttle trains to Cape Cod.
-A construction contract for the new station was awarded in August 2020; it is expected to open in late 2023.
+A construction contract for the new station was awarded in August 2020.
+South Coast Rail service began on March 24, 2025, as the Fall River/New Bedford Line.
+Middleborough/Lakeville station was renamed Lakeville station at that time.